Robert-Shirley/TicTacToe/README.md

 5/18 another quick update, I added check tie conditions, added a popup for a tie, and cleaned up the code for checkwin conditions a little bit

+5/19 added an AI that randomly chooses.
+I also added a bit to the initial form.
+I want to be able to select 1 player (vs ai) or 2 player (human vs human) I also want to be able to add names to the players, will be working on that next.
+I spent some time trying to learn minimax, to make an AI that is impossible to beat.
+I can't figure out how to add it to how I designed my game.
+Maybe I'll dive deeper or maybe i'll save that idea for another day.

 Attack plan:

 1 - Design (done)